BorisTheBrave/sylves/docs/articles/tutorials/paint.md

 IGrid grid = new HexGrid(1);
 ```

-We'll start with a hexagon grid of size 1, but because we are using the `IGrid` interface, the code will work just as well with any other 2d planar grid supported by Sylves.
+We'll start with a hexagon grid of cell size 1.
+Because we are using the `IGrid` interface, the code will work just as well with any other 2d planar grid supported by Sylves.
 Note that this grid is infinite in size as we didn't specify any [bounds](../concepts/bounds.md).
 That won't be a problem for us.

 Next we need to define the canvas - i.e. what colors are stored in the grid.
 As explained in the [concepts](../concepts/storage.md), Sylves doesn't come with any storage classes, you can use your own.
 We'll just use standard Dictionary.